JuliaPPfeiffer/DS3001-Project/PreAnalysis.md

 1. What is an observation in your study?

 2. Are you doing supervised or unsupervised learning?
-Classification or regression?
+Classification or regression? - Natalie

 3. How will you prepare the data specifically for your analysis?
 What models or algorithms do you plan to use in your analysis?
 How? - Eva